 5. Remember, send a follow-up email after hanging up

-Whether it is a product brochure or a simple thank you email detailing your next action steps—such as when you will be following up on their feedback—it is ideal to make the call official by sending proper documentation summarizing what has been discussed so that both parties are aligned with their expectations.
+Whether it is a product brochure or a simple thank you email detailing your next action steps—such as when you will be following up on their feedback—it is ideal to make the call official by sending proper documentation summarizing what has been discussed so that both parties are aligned with their expectations, which can be completed in a CRM tool like Keap.
 This can also be used by your prospect as a future reference point and can be helpful in serving as information material to help them make their decision.

 6. Use a great phone service to make your calls